18 min read

 Floating bridges

-Floating bridges come with a tremolo arm, also known as a whammy bar, that allows you to change the pitch of a string without bending it.
+Floating bridges come with a tremolo arm, also known as a whammy bar.
+This allows you to change the pitch of a string without bending it.
 You can press the tremolo to lower the pitch, and pull the arm to raise the pitch.
 One of the most popular styles of floating bridge is the Floyd Rose, which features double locking tremolos.

 Floating bridges give you more creative options and another form of expression, but they are more susceptible to going out of tune (especially after a large string bend), and are harder to restring.
 If you are a beginner, it makes more sense to go for a hardtail bridge first.